mfraser42/cmsi370/README.md

 usability-study
 ===============

-The usability metrics study performed for Interaction Design class.
+The usability metrics study performed for Interaction Design class, CMSI370, with Professor Dondi.